L.A. Woman (song)

-In 1985, fourteen years after Morrison's death, Ray Manzarek directed, and Rick Schmidlin produced a music video for the song.
+In 1985, fourteen years after Morrison's death, Ray Manzarek directed and Rick Schmidlin produced a music video for the song.
 It was aired on MTV and included in the Doors film Dance on Fire.

-Band guitarist Robby Krieger has numerous times cited "L.A.
+Band guitarist Robby Krieger has repeatedly cited "L.A.
 Woman" as the "quintessential Doors song".
-It was labelled the 40th best classic-rock song by the New York radio station Q104,3.
+In 2013, it was labeled the 40th best classic-rock song by the New York radio station Q104.3.

 Lyrics

 "L.A.
-Woman" has been viewed as Morrison's "final goodbye" to Los Angeles, before his transportation to Paris, France.
+Woman" has been viewed as Morrison's "final goodbye" to Los Angeles, before his move to Paris, France.
 The song's lyrics draw inspiration from John Rechy's transgressive novel City of Night, published in 1963, while its title is expressed as a metaphor, personifying L.A.
 (Los Angeles) as a woman.
 In author Melissa Ursula Dawn Goldsmith's description, it is also used to describe the city's topography and atmosphere.

 In the bridge, Morrison repeats the phrase "Mr. Mojo Risin'," which is an anagram of his name "Jim Morrison".
 Doors drummer John Densmore later explained the story of the line:

 A yellow sheet of lined A4 paper with the lyrics of the track, handwritten by Morrison, was auctioned in Berkshire, UK for £13,000 on August 4, 2009.